 Abberton Reservoir Rights of Way Project

 New permissive footpaths and bridleways have been put in around the reservoir, including a small circular route, perfect for the family!
-Click here for a map* of the new routes including some other rights of way.
-Why not pop into the Wildlife Trust visitor centre afterwards for a slice of homemade cake and a drink.
+Click here for a map* of the new routes including other rights of way.
+You can also download the Walks and Countryside Access Leaflet produced as part of this project.
+It is also available from the Wildlife Trust visitor centre where you can pop in for a slice of homemade cake and a drink.

 Low Carbon Objectives

 The Abberton Reservoir Rights of Way study was partly funded by the European Regional Development Fund under the Low Carbon Keep Fund.
 The following low carbon objectives were set as part of this project:

 - Create a database of locally produced foods and producers, mapped to existing and potential outlets and explore potential for increasing sales of local foods